 But, how do I know how many grams of protein, carbs and fat I need?

 The golden question.
-And, the cliche’ answer: “everyone’s needs are different”.
-That said, I am offering a FREE 30 minute phone consult to discuss your needs and goals.
+And, the cliché answer: “everyone’s needs are different”.